z390development/z390/doc/design/zVSAM/zVSAM_V2_Design_File_Structure.md

 - data records
 - free space

-All Blocks (except Prefix Block and Raw Blocks) are chained into a chain which is anchored in the Prefix Block.
+All Blocks (except Prefix Block, Free Blocks and Raw Blocks) are chained into a chain which is anchored in the Prefix Block.
 The type of Block determines on which chain it resides:
 - Spacemap Chain
 - Data Chain (data blocks, with the exception of non-first segment blocks)